robotology/wb-toolbox/.github/CONTRIBUTING.md

 First off, thanks for your interest in contributing to this project! :tada:

-The following is a set of guidelines for contributing to WB-Toolbox.
+The following is a set of guidelines for contributing to Whole-Body Toolbox.
 This project is developed at the Italian Institute of Technology and it is part of our [robotology](https://github.com/robotology) organization.

 Keep in mind that the following are mostly guidelines, not strict rules.
 Use your best judgement and feel free to propose changes to this document in a pull request.
-This project is not yet mature as other ones inside our organization, we'd be glad to hear your voice.

 #### Table of contents